TUI-NICR/EMSAFormer/tensorrt_swin/README.md

 5. Download and apply our patch file:

     ```bash
-    # Download the patch file to apply our modifications to the FasterTransformer repo
+    # Download the patch file to apply our modifications to the FasterTransformer repository
     wget https://github.com/TUI-NICR/EMSAFormer/releases/download/release_2024_07_19/fastertransformer_nicr.patch

     # The patch file applies our modifications to the FasterTransformer repository